-If architecturally, Barcelona is most closely associated in the visitor's mind with Gothic and modernist architecture, then the La Seu Cathedral and Santa Maria del Mar church provide beautiful examples of the former, and Gaudí's Sagrada Familia a sublime, outrageous offering of the latter.
-But the Renaissance is also majestically represented in the Eglesia de Betlem on Las Ramblas, and there's a rare example of Romanesque architecture just off Rambla del Raval, in the shape of the church of Sant Pau del Camp.
-These are the top five Barcelona churches.
+If Barcelona is most closely associated with Gothic and modernist architecture, then the La Seu Cathedral and Santa Maria del Mar church provide beautiful examples of the former and Gaudí's Sagrada Familia a sublime offering of the latter.
+But the Renaissance is also majestically represented in the Esglesia de Betlem on Las Ramblas, and Romanesque architecture in the church of Sant Pau del Camp.

 La Sagrada Familia

 Behold the insouciant creative dynamism of Europe's most bizarre cathedral.
 Often called "the last cathedral" (even though it's not technically a cathedral), the Sagrada Familia inspires, delights, torments, and disturbs in equal measure.
 It is Barcelona's Holy Grail of religious buildings.
 Designed by Spanish-Catalan architect Antoni Gaudí, the distinctive edifice is a blend of Spanish Late Gothic, Catalan Modernism, and Art Nouveau.
 Though construction started on the cathedral 150 years ago, the Sagrada Familia is still a work in progress, slated to be complete in 2026.
 When finished, it will be the tallest religious structure in Europe, standing nearly 560 feet high.